SELECTION OF QUESTIONS AND ANSWERS

-My oldest student was 75 when he first learned chi kung from me.
+My oldest student was 85 when he first learned chi kung from me.
 His heart problems were so bad that he could not walk out of his room.
 So he invited me to his apartment in New York to teach him.
-He regained good health, and two years later when he was 87 he traveled half the globe alone to learn Shaolin Dungfu from me.
-You can also see a picture of him in my website doing a Single-Leg Stance.
+He regained good health, and two years later when he was 87 he traveled half the globe alone to learn Shaolin Kungfu from me.

 My wife was very happy doing Lifting the Sky, Carrying the Moon, and Pushing Mounting.
 Suddenly in August 2010 she became very much out of breath and she could hardly move.

 At the hospital she had an operation and she got a Pacemaker installed in her breast.
 The doctors could not find an explanation to what had happened.

 Qigong practice went to a stop for the both of us.
 My wife is very scared that the strong self induced movements are the reason for her situation. and she dare not practice any more.
 But she wants to.
 She loved the Shaolin Qigong very much.

 So please Sifu Wong what do you think?
 Can qigong be a reason for her heart problems

 Qigong (Chi Kung) cannot bring any harmful effects if practiced correctly.
 But wrong practice may result in adverse effects.
 Without seeing your wife it is hard to tell whether she has practiced wrongly.

 Do you think she can take up qigong once more without fear?
 Can it worsen her situation?
 She is in an extremely good condition right now.